Imphal East district: Agriculture

 Agriculture is the main occupation of the people in the district.
-In the district there are 27,000 and 4,100 hectares of land for H.Y.V. (high yield variety) and improved local paddy field respectively.
-There are land of 450 hectares for maize, 60 hectares for wheat and 350 hectares for potato in the district.
+There are 27,000 and 4,100 hectares of land for H.Y.V.
+(High Yield Variety) and improved local paddy field respectively.
+There are 450 hectares of land for maize, 60 hectares for wheat and 350 hectares for potato.
 The main food crops are paddy, potato and vegetables.
-Among the cash crops are sugar cane, maize, pulse, oil seed and other vegetables etc. The total number of workers engaged in agriculture in the district was 42,473 as per 1991 census of which 28,661 were male and 13,812 were female.
-Spices like chilli, onion, ginger, turmeric and coriander of very good quality are grown in the district.
+Among the cash crops are sugarcane, maize, pulse, oil seed and other vegetables.
+The total number of workers engaged in agriculture in the district was 42,473 as per the 1991 census of which 28,661 were males and 13,812 were females.
+Spices like chilli, onion, ginger, turmeric and coriander of good quality are grown in the district.

 Horticulture

 Horticulture products have been acquiring popularity with the people in the district.
 Fruits like pineapple, banana, lemon and papaya grow well in the district.
 Pineapple grows in plenty at the slope of Ngariyan Hill.
 There is considerable scope for increasing the area under different horticulture crops.
 The soil and climate favour for mass plantation of horticulture products in the district.